imkoi/il2cpp-research/Inlines.md

 }
 ```

-I dont know why il2cpp generates two version of method,
-because as I understand method that cannot be inlined because of recursions and scary loops - should will be not inlined in asm
+I would say that cpp compiler will optimize this code, and in most cases will remove unused not inlined method